zhk-kk/greyhack/dynlib/README.md

 - export_dynlib.gs contains the functions used by the library itself.
 - load_dynlib.gs contains the functions needed to load and use the library.

+Will to add:
+  - about:
+    - name
+    - version
+  - change internal library identification
+  - add async ability